phreborn/MLCAF/Tutorial/TQFolder.md

 ## $import
 The `import` command allows you to import a TQFolder structure from a root file.
-Assumed that you still have the `tutorial.root` from above, we could import this the animal tree into a larger strucutre.
+Assumed that you still have the `tutorial.root` from above, we could import this animal tree into a larger structure.

 <!-- write import.tqfolder -->
 ```